junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean walks back to the middle of the living room, glancing around him.
 "Listen, folks, it's been a really nice reunion, but I think it's time we jump back to work again."
 He points at the ceiling, gesturing, "Patching that cracked eggshell back up."

-Bobby frowns, "How are you gonna do that?"
+Bobby frowns.
+"How are you gonna do that?"

 "Upstairs wasn't paradise, but it was decent."
 Ash says, slowly sitting straight on the sofa.
 "Most people get to live their happiest memory, Ellen and Jo still got a Roadhouse -- though none of the customers were real.
 I got to do my own things.
 But this?"
 He gestures around him, referring to all the ghosts in the room.
 "This is something seriously fucked up.
 And if I have to guess, my money is on you guys knowing something about that."